Billy Harris (actor)

 Billy Harris (born 12 April 1994) is an English actor.
-He appears as Colin Hughes in all seasons of the Apple TV+ television show Ted Lasso.
+He appears as Colin Hughes in the first three seasons of the Apple TV+ television show Ted Lasso (2020–2023).

 Career

 Harris was a student of theatre at the Bristol Old Vic Theatre School from 2014 and 2017.
 After graduation, he appeared in a wide number of stage roles.

 Influences

 Harris has cited Marlon Brando as an acting inspiration.
 He emulated Brando in a performance of his speech from the Joseph L. Mankiewicz film Julius Caesar in an unsuccessful audition and it helped him find his own voice as an actor.
 He has also expressed admiration for actor Anthony Hopkins and his philosophy on preparing for a role.

 Early roles

 Harris started out in commercials, notably one for Nike starring Kevin Durant.
 He then had a few small parts in short films and web series.
 Harris' first lead role was as Callum McGregor in a stage adaptation of the Noughts & Crosses novel series by author Malorie Blackman, OBE.